-In some circumstances it is possible that it may be beyond the resources of an agency to process an application for digital video recordings.26 However as noted previously, it is important to clarify what the applicant wants in case it is possible to reduce the amount of footage that must be processed and thus the resources involved.27
+In some circumstances it may be beyond the resources of an agency to process an application for digital video recordings.29 However as noted previously, clarifying what the applicant wants may reduce the amount of footage that must be processed and thus the resources involved.30

-There are a number of video editing software suites which allow video footage to be redacted, including one produced by Adobe, whose products are already used in redacting standard documents.
+A number of video editing software suites allow video footage to be redacted, including one produced by Adobe, whose products are already used in redacting standard documents.
 There are a number of important factors when considering which software to use:

-- does it remove information which is not to be released, rather than simply covering it up;28 some forms of masking, such as swirling or blocking, can be reversed
+- does it remove information which is not to be released, rather than simply covering it up;31 some forms of masking, such as swirling or blocking, can be reversed

 - ease of use and availability of training courses and online tutorials